 - On The Venture Bros., there may or may not be a reason why the Monarch is so obsessed with tormenting Dr. Venture.
-If there is one, we've never been told it, making the Monarch's constant arch-villainy against Venture come off as this.
+If there is one, we've never been told it, making the Monarch's constant arch-villainy against Venture come off as baseless.

-- South Park Cartman has a irrational hatred of... well just about anything that pushes his buttons.
+- South Park: Cartman has a irrational hatred of... well just about anything that pushes his buttons.
 It starts with jews, hippies, and gingers... and it goes on and on from there.
 Though it's hard to say how much of this is genuine hatred and how much is just Cartman resorting to severe Disproportionate Retribution.